Council on Clinical Information Technology Executive Committee

 He first became involved with the Section on Computers and Other Technologies (SCOT) in 1990 and had the pleasure of serving on its Executive Committee from 1994-2000.
-He served on SCOT/SCOCIT/COCIT in additional capacities throughout the years, including Newsletter Editor, Webmaster, Computer Lab Coordinator, Nominations Committee Member and Chair, and now Vice Chair.
+He served on SCOT/SCOCIT/COCIT in additional capacities throughout the years, including Newsletter Editor, Webmaster, Computer Lab Coordinator, Nominations Committee Member/Chair, and Vice Chair.
+He developed and currently maintains the Pediatric Electronic Medical Record (EMR) Review site.
 He was honored to have received the Byron Oberst Award in 2004.

-His interests include clinical decision support, clinical reminders, web services, electronic outpatient whiteboards, immunization registries, personal health records, barcoding, intuitive user interfaces, pediatric- specific applications, and camp informatics.
-For additional information, please see his Vanderbilt web page at: https://medschool.vanderbilt.edu/dbmi/people/weinberg
+His interests include clinical decision support, clinical reminders, web services, electronic outpatient whiteboards, immunization registries, personal health records, barcoding, intuitive user interfaces, pediatric-specific applications, and camp informatics.
+For additional information, please see his Vanderbilt web page at: https://my.vanderbilt.edu/stuartweinberg/

 Executive Committee Members

 Dr. Gregg Alexander is a solo pediatrician at Madison Pediatrics in London, Ohio.
 He received his medical degree from the Ohio University College of Osteopathic Medicine and completed his pediatric residency at Geisinger Medical Center.